gbabineau/findAtlasReviewChanges/README.md

 ## Using

-Warning, misuse of this utility can place a large demand on ebird.org servers which has a performance and cost impact on others and is not needed.
-You will be making the requests to ebird.org via a token you request from ebird.org using your ebird login credentials.
-According to ebird.org misuse of your key to access large amounts of data could result in ebird.org revoking your ability to access the data.
+Warning, misuse of this utility can place a large demand on eBird.org servers which has a performance and cost impact on others and is not needed.
+You will be making the requests to eBird.org via a token you request from eBird.org using your eBird login credentials.
+According to eBird.org misuse of your key to access large amounts of data could result in eBird.org revoking your ability to access the data.

 Request your key from [here](https://ebird.org/api/keygen).
 One you get it, save it as you will need it later.